 As a personal trainer, I’m always getting my clients to try new ways to get fit and speed up their fat loss.
-In many cases, people get bored doing the same exercises at the gym.
+In many cases, people get bored repeating the same exercises.

-One way to avoid that boredom is to introduce new exercises like kettlebell swings.
+One way to avoid that monotony is to introduce new exercises like kettlebell swings.

 Not only can these be extremely fun, but they are also a very effective way to burn more calories and target the more stubborn body fat around the belly.